return42/sphkerneldoc/linux_src_doc/include/media/v4l2-fwnode_h.rst

 This function may not be called on a registered notifier and may be called on a notifier only once.

-Do not change the notifier's subdevs array, take references to the subdevs array itself or change the notifier's num_subdevs field.
-This is because this function allocates and reallocates the subdevs array based on parsing endpoints.

 The \ :c:type:`struct v4l2_fwnode_endpoint <v4l2_fwnode_endpoint>`\  passed to the callback function
 \ ``parse_endpoint``\  is released once the function is finished.
 If there is a need